cybercow/uv-exposure/README.md

      then, i had Arduino Mega and 2004 LCD display laying around ... then, i wanted something just darned simple and practical to work my PCB's

+  This should fit on Arduino Uno, but i didn't had any @ the moment so here you go with the Mega ...

   (c)2019 by cybercow222 / v0.1b